microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 functions which are still supported (i.e. `AllMemoryBarrier{WithGroupSync}()`, `GroupMemoryBarrier{WithGroupSync}()`, `DeviceMemoryBarrier{WithGroupSync}()`).

-In the context of work graphs, `Barrier` enables requesting a memory barrier on input and/or output record memory specifically, while the implementation is free to store the data in any memory region.
+In the context of a node shader, `Barrier` enables requesting a memory barrier on input and/or output record memory specifically, while the implementation is free to store the data in any memory region.